Stellar-West-Africa/Stellar-X-Web3Bridge/README.md

-# Stellar x Web3bridge Security Challenge 2025
+# Stellar WA x Web3bridge Security Challenge 2025

-A collection of smart contracts developed and deployed to Stellar testnet during the security challenge between Stellar and Web3bridge.
+A collection of smart contracts developed and deployed to Stellar testnet during the security challenge between Stellar WA and Web3bridge.

 ## Overview